Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 15. The Attachment control opens up.
 Click on the Add… Command Button to browse for files on the hard disk.
 You may select a Word Document, Excel File, PDF file, or Image.

 17. Click OK to close the dialog box.
-You will now see a number appearing in brackets, indicating how many attachments are there in that field of the record.
+You will now see a number appearing in brackets, indicating how many attachments are in that field of the record.

 18. Double-click on the attachment field to open and show the attached files.